akash-network/website/src/content/Blog/running-vllm-on-akash/index.md

 The vLLM server is designed to be compatible with the OpenAI API, allowing you to use it as a drop-in replacement for applications using the OpenAI API.

-This Repo contains 4 example vLLM yamls
+This Repo contains 4 example vLLM YAMLs
 One example without a user interface and 3 with the awesome openwebui tool

 * vLLM_no_ui_deployment.yml a basic example without a user interface